Wardley-Mapping-Foundation/wmf-operating-model/PRFAQ-for-launch.md

 A: We looked at several ways to organize foundations, such as those run by the Perl, Apache, Eclipse and Linux Foundations, and looked into several legal structures including registered charities, non-profits, and for-profits.
 We decided to set up a non-profit governed by a Board of Trustees, managed using [Organised Services Operating Model](https://osom.guide), which is based on Simon Wardley's universal principles.
 The WMF will provide a number of services, some of which will run Apache style projects located at github.com/wardley-mapping-foundation, with a core set of initial members being committers on the projects, new committers added on merit, and the foundation providing oversight.

 **Q: Who did we partner with to launch the foundation?**
-A: [we will talk to OpenUK, PerlF, ASF, LF and EF etc. to see what they could offer]
+A: We've not partnered with anyone yet, but it's early days!
+We are still exploring this space, if you have any suggestions get in touch.

 **Q: What does the brand logo look like?**
-A: We're not sure yet, we're looking for a designer to help out!
+A: We're looking for a designer to help out, if you're interested get in touch.

 **Q: What in detail will the WMF do?**
 A: Further detail on above from other discussions: